Maverick0351a/odin-gateway-starter/README.md

 ```

 Placeholder public URL (replace after deploy): `https://YOUR-VERIFY-DOMAIN/`.

+Frontend embed note: if you plan to call the verify JSON endpoints directly from a browser SPA on another origin, ensure that origin is present in `CORS_ALLOW_ORIGINS` (comma separated).
+Without correct CORS headers, fetch() calls will fail preflight even though curl works.

 Routes:
 * `/verify/{trace_id}` – JSON API: fetches export bundle from the gateway, recomputes bundle CID, validates receipt chain, and verifies signature variants ( `<bundle_cid>|<trace_id>|<exported_at>` or CID‑only fallback ).